Scooby-Doo 2: Monsters Unleashed: Critical response

 On Rotten Tomatoes, Scooby-Doo 2: Monsters Unleashed holds a rating of 22% based on 119 reviews and an average rating of 4.3/10.
 The site's consensus reads: "Only the very young will get the most out of this silly trifle."
 On Metacritic, the film has a score of 34 out of 100 based on 28 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, an improvement over the previous film's "B+".

 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, stating, "This is a silly machine to whirl goofy antics before the eyes of easily distracted audiences, and it is made with undeniable skill."
 Dave Kehr of The New York Times gave the film a negative review, saying it would, at best, serve as filler for children waiting for the upcoming release of Harry Potter and the Prisoner of Azkaban.
+In a two out of five review, Kevin Thomas of The Los Angeles Times described it as "a special effects bonanza that plays like an incredibly elaborate theme park ride, Scooby-Doo 2: Monsters Unleashed could be a tough go for those not already Scooby-Doo fans."

 Peter Bradshaw of The Guardian gave the film a two out of five stars, stating, "it's straight down the line family fare, nothing inspired, nothing objectionable: a few funny lines."
 Nick DeSemlyn of Empire Magazine also gave the film two out of five stars, saying, "This sequel is a step up from the first.
 Scooby's animation is improved, there are some fun action sequences and a smattering of amusing moments.
 But the same manic mugging that spoiled the original mars this movie, and the result is a film only a six year-old on a sugar rush could love."
 Common Sense Media gave the film two out of five stars, saying, "Sequel is milder than original; potty humor, peril, violence."

 The film won the Razzie Award for Worst Remake or Sequel.